21 Bogota Travel Tips to Know Before Your First Trip

 12. La Candelaria After Dark: Just Take a Taxi

 The historic center empties out after business hours.
 It's fine during the day — tourist police patrol actively.
-But by 8PM, the streets are quiet and dimly lit.
+But by 8PM, the streets go quiet and dimly lit.
 If you're eating dinner in La Candelaria, have the restaurant call you a taxi.
 Don't walk to your hotel.

 13. Zona Rosa and Zona G for Nightlife

-If you want to go out at night, head to the northern neighborhoods.
+For a night out, head to the northern neighborhoods.
 Zona Rosa (Zona T) has bars and clubs.
 Zona G in Chapinero has upscale restaurants and cocktail bars.
 Both are well-lit, busy, and significantly safer than La Candelaria after dark.

 Food